 - 6. Of the new and continuing postconviction DNA cases reviewed during the reporting period, please enter the number of cases involving crimes that included a sexual component.
 This includes any crime defined through your state's felony or misdemeanor code in the sexual assault section. - 7.
 Of the new and continuing postconviction DNA cases reviewed during the reporting period, please enter the number of cases involving crimes that resulted in the death of the victim.
-This includes any incident that resulted in the death of the victim, even if the incident included other
+This includes any incident that resulted in the death of the victim, even if the incident included other components (e.g., sexual assault, kidnapping).

-8. Of the postconviction DNA cases reviewed, please indicate how many moved for evidence search rward to an 9.
-Of the postconviction DNA cases reviewed, please indicate how many do not re evidence search.
-This would include situations where the evidence can already be co found, missing, or destroyed • 10.
-Identify the reasons why a postconviction DNA case did not move forward to evi search. dence Reasons Select all That Apply Evidence located during case review.
+- 8. Of the postconviction DNA cases reviewed, please indicate how many moved forward to an evidence search. \\\\\ - Of the postconviction DNA cases reviewed, please indicate how many do not require an evidence search.
+This would include situations where the evidence can already be counted as found, missing, or destroyed. - 10.
+Identify the reasons why a postconviction DNA case did not move forward to evidence search.

+Reasons Select all That Apply

+Evidence located during case review.

 Evidence deemed missing during case review.

 Evidence deemed destroyed during case review.

 Postconviction DNA case does not meet standard to move forward.

 Other.

-If other, please explain: 11.
-Please enter the approximate number of hours spent on postconviction DNA cas during the reporting period.
-Case review includes all activities in which grant-funded stacase paperwork and documentation.
-12. Please describe the main challenges to postconviction DNA case review.
+If other, please explain:

+- 11. Please enter the approximate number of hours spent on postconviction DNA case review during the reporting period.
+Case review includes all activities in which grant-funded staff review case paperwork and documentation. - 12.
+Please describe the main challenges to postconviction DNA case review.